the-sett/elm-aws-core/README.md

 **Status**

+- 09-May-2021 - Published as version 9.0.0

+The PATCH HttpMethod was added.

+- 25-Aug-2020 - Published as version 8.1.0

+The model for AWS service specs and JSON codecs for it were added.

 - 17-Aug-2020 - Published as version 8.0.0

 Error handling has been implemented.
 A separate error decoder can be specified